C-Milne/4th-Year-Dissertation/README.md

 1. Implement types
 2. Change implementation of executing method on model
    1. Create a new class to handle the execution
-3. Task class
-   1. Link to method objects
-   2. Store tasks in a dictionary in parser
-4. Test with debugger for some example problems
+3. Test with debugger for some example problems
-5. Create basic planner
+4. Create basic planner
-6. Get / Create SHOP parser
+5. Get / Create SHOP parser
-7. Combine SHOP parser with established codebase
+6. Combine SHOP parser with established codebase

 # Things to Test